energicos/EBS_microfrontend_concept/assignment.md

 The following technologies are mandatory and cannot be replaced by any other technology similar or not without our explicit approval:

 * **Backend-Technologies**
-  * Latest NodeJS LTS version
+  * Latest NodeJS LTS version: 10
   * MariaDB
     * all tables must be utf8mb4
   * Docker (current version)
   * Swagger
   * Express
+  * Create unit tests with Mocha and chai.
+You can also include test coverage with Istanbul.
 * **Frontend-Technologies**
   * HTML5
-  * CSS3/ CSS Grid (no Flexbox/ no preprocessor)
+  * CSS3 with Sass preprocessor.
+Use Grid Layout (no Flexbox)
   * Vuejs/ Javascript
+  * Create e2e tests with Cypress
 * **NOTE:**
   * use `fetch()` api, not jquery or xhr!
+  * use typescript as a static checker for both backend and frontend
+  * use webpack 4 to build the production assets

 ## B. Details of the assignment

 ### 1. Scope of delivery